Guiding Principals

 Ingestion and Extraction

-Using tools like Readwise Reader’s Ghostreader and Shortform’s chrome extension, I leverage AI during the ingestion phase to generate summaries that help me quickly gauge the potential value of content.
-It’s a bit like having an intern curate my reading list by highlighting materials that align with my interests.
-However, it’s crucial that this process remains an assistive function, not a replacement for my own engagement.
-I look at AI-generated summaries not as the end but as a way to efficiently decide what deserves a deeper dive.
+Using tools like Readwise Reader’s Ghostreader and Shortform’s chrome extension, I leverage AI during the ingestion phase to generate summaries that help me quickly gauge whether something is worth my time.
+It’s a bit like having an intern skim my reading list and flag things that match my interests.
+But that’s assistive, not a replacement for reading.
+I use those summaries to decide what deserves a deeper look, not as a substitute for actually looking.

 Note Creation and Connection